-It is difficult to get a personal loan from TD Bank because they require a credit score of 750 if you don't have a bank account with them (660 if you do).
+It is difficult to get a personal loan from TD Bank because they require a credit score of 750 or better if you don't have a bank account with them (660 or better if you do).
 Other TD Bank requirements include being at least 18 years old, being a U.S. citizen or permanent resident, and having enough income to afford monthly loan payments.… read full answer

 TD Bank Personal Loan Requirements

 Minimum Credit Score: 750 if you don't have a bank account with them (660 if you do) credit score

 Age: 18+ years old

 Identification Type: SSN

 Once you make sure you've met all the requirements for a TD Bank personal loan, you should have a good chance of approval.
 However, the exact interest rate you receive will depend on factors such as your credit score, income, and debt.

 You can use WalletHub's free pre-qualification tool to see if you're likely to get approved and what rates you could get.
 Plus, it won't hurt your credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.